rheam97/ccah-dev-screen/README.md

 Provide a code snippet - This snippet must change the text when tested.
 Placeholders showing that you would change the text here or what you could do to accomplish this are disqualifying.

 ### Answer:
-I tried to make this more scalable, although I wasn't sure if I should anticiapte the value of 'returning' belonging to a different key other than 'content'.
+I tried to make this scalable, although I wasn't sure if I should anticipate the value of 'returning' belonging to a different key other than 'content'.

 [Code](three.js)